-Tech Camp 2017 is a unique opportunity for students to participate in a week long, hands on technology class at New England Institute of Technology, southern New England’s largest technical university.
+Tech Camp 2020 is a unique opportunity for current high school sophomores and juniors to participate in a four-day, hands-on technology class at southern New England’s largest technical university.
 The program offers a wonderful opportunity to explore some of today’s top technical careers.

 Architectural Building Engineering Technology